 As this species is not uncommon in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The records for 2010-16 show a total of 87 monads equating to 47 tetrads and include records for tetrads in neither of the earlier surveys, which suggests (unless this is a product of site sampling for recording purposes) that further spread may be taking place in suitable locations.
+The records for 2010-17 show a total of 91 monads equating to 54 tetrads.
+This total exceed those for the earlier surveys and include records for tetrads not given in either of them, indicating that further spread is taking place in suitable locations.